Research and Clinical Trials

 PLAT-03 opened for enrollment in May 2017 and is currently recruiting.

-PLAT-05 is a first-in-the-nation pediatric phase 1 trial that tests the safety and feasibility of CAR T cells that have been reprogrammed to target CD19 and CD22 proteins simultaneously.
+PLAT-05 is one of the first-in-the-nation pediatric phase 1 trials that tests the safety and feasibility of CAR T cells that have been reprogrammed to target CD19 and CD22 proteins simultaneously.
 CD19 and CD22 are expressed by most leukemia cells.